sanatprasad/BackendandDevopsTask/README.md

-# Backend & Devops Task

-A robust RESTful API for managing recommendations, collections, and user interactions.
-Built with Node.js, Express, and PostgreSQL, this API provides a complete solution for creating, organizing, and sharing recommendations.
+# 📦 Recommendation Collections API

+A RESTful API that allows users to manage and organize recommendations (movies, songs, places, etc.) into custom collections.

 ## 🚀 Features

-- **User Management**: Create and manage user profiles with personal information
-- **Recommendations**: Post and manage recommendations with categories and captions
+- Add recommendations to user-defined collections
-- **Collections**: Organize recommendations into custom collections
+- Remove recommendations from collections
-- **Relationships**: Flexible many-to-many relationships between collections and recommendations
+- View all collections along with their associated recommendations
+- Proper error handling for various user scenarios

+---

+## 🛠️ Tech Stack

+- **Backend**: Node.js, Express.js
+- **Database**: PostgreSQL (hosted on [neon.tech](https://neon.tech))
+- **ORM**: Sequelize
-- **Docker Support**: Easy deployment with Docker and Docker Compose
+- **DevOps**: Docker, Docker Compose

-- **PostgreSQL Database**: Robust data storage with Neon PostgreSQL
-- **CSV Data Support**: Import/Export functionality for users, recommendations, and collections
+---

+## 🗂️ Database Schema

+Tables used:

+- `users`
+- `recommendations`
+- `collections`
+- `collection_recommendations` (junction table for many-to-many relationship)

+You can import sample CSV data for the first three tables into your Neon database.

+---

 ## 🛠️ Tech Stack